rwang14/implant/README.md

-# implant: An R Package for the High-throughput Phenotyping Pipeline for Image Processing and Funcitonal Growth Curve Analysis
+# implant: An R Package for the High-throughput Phenotyping Pipeline for Image Processing and Functional Growth Curve Analysis
 Download the R package:
 devtools::install_github("rwang14/implant")